-The Company markets control brand products in the food, health and beauty and general merchandise categories under a number of brand names, including but not limited to: President's Choice, PC Organics, PC Blue Menu, PC Black Label Collection, no name, Farmers Market, Everyday Essentials, Life at Home, T&T, Exact and Life Brand.
+The Company markets control brand products in the food, health and beauty and general merchandise categories under a number of brand names, including but not limited to: President's Choice, PC Organics, PC Blue Menu, PC Black Label Collection, no name, Farmer's Market, Everyday Essentials, Life at Home, T&T, Exact, Quo and Life Brand.

 The Company also offers Joe Fresh branded apparel, accessories, footwear and cosmetics in many of its grocery stores.
-In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, in Shoppers Drug Mart stores (a limited assortment) and outside of Canada through international distributors.
-The Company strives to provide a suite of apparel and general merchandise products that complement its food offering.
+In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, and in Shoppers Drug Mart stores (a limited assortment).
+Joe Fresh products are also available outside of Canada at certain third-party retailers.